yugapriyaa/whispersos/README.md

 1. **Gathering audio input for voiceprint creation**: User voice data is captured at setup to enable secure voiceprint identification
 2. **Upload**: Audio files automatically uploaded to Firebase
 3. **Monitoring**: Web portal actively listens for SOS messages
-4. **Transcription** Web portal processes audio with Whisper
+4. **Transcription**: Web portal processes audio with Whisper
 5. **Analysis**: Gemma 3n 4B is used to analyze for emergency indicators
 6. **Verification**: Voice print matching by Gemma 3n 4B and SpeechBrain for user identity confirmation
 7. **Alert**: Automated notifications to emergency services
-8. **Location** Maps display the last known location of the user for emergency tracking
+8. **Location**: Maps display the last known location of the user for emergency tracking
 9. **Live Dashboard for Emergency Coordination**: Real-time coordination through web dashboard

 ## 📋 Prerequisites